-Payment is made based on your payment terms, however if you have not provided payment terms in most cases payment is made within 10 business days of the Ministry receiving a correctly completed invoice and timesheet.
+Usually, payment is made based on your payment terms.
+If you haven’t provided your payment terms, the Ministry will aim to make payment within 10 business days of the Ministry receiving a correctly completed invoice and timesheet.

-If you’ve given us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 10 business days, you should call or email us at email@example.com
+If you’ve given us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 10 working days, you should call or email us at email@example.com.

 This page was last updated: